-If you can’t find pre-riced cauliflower, I share several ways how to make it in my how to make cauliflower rice post.
+If you can’t find pre-riced cauliflower, I share how to make it in a food processor in my how to make cauliflower rice post.
 Plus, I share 32 plus ways to use it, so definitely check it out.

 Once you have your cauliflower rice, you’re ready to make cauliflower fried rice.

 First, you will cook the chicken cubes in some olive oil and garlic in a large skillet until the chicken is about 2/3 cooked.
 I like to use boneless, skinless chicken breasts but you could also use boneless, skinless chicken thighs although they’re a little higher in fat.

 I like to load up my cauliflower fried rice with lots of veggies.
 Sauté the vegetables and cauliflower rice over medium to medium-high heat in the same skillet as the chicken until the veggies are halfway cooked.
 At this point, add some sesame oil and soy sauce.
 Stir and cook the veggies until they are crisp-tender.

 I love eggs in my fried rice, so once the veggies are cooked, I scoot them over to clear space in the pan.
 Pour whisked eggs into the empty space and, using a spatula, scramble the eggs until they are cooked.
 Mix them with the cauliflower rice and veggies.